sirech/shell/README.markdown

 To log without a key follow this advice: [RSA without pass](http://linuxproblem.org/art_9.html)

+## GIT

+There are some functions to create new git repositories, synchronized with a remote server.
+The prompt is modified to show the state of a git repository, if we are in a folder that contains one.

 ### Git without SSH

 If ssh is not available for some reason (like a proxy), git may not work.
 In this case, the http interface can be used.
-For example in github, this would be some thing like `git clone https://{user}@github.com/{user}/{project}.git`.
+For example in github, this would be some thing like `git clone https://github.com/{user}/{project}.git`.
 The only problem with this is that the password is requested every time.
 To avoid this, create a *.netrc* file with the contents `machine <host> login <user>
 password <pass>`.
 Don't forget to remove permissions with `chmod 600 .netrc`.

+### Proxy for Git

+If you connect through a proxy, it may work if you set it up in the shell config.
+Otherwise use `git config --global http.proxy host:port`.

+Note that if the url of the repository is written as something like _https://user@github.com..._ (as github recommends), the _.netrc_ configuration may be ignored.
+This can be fixed by removing the user@ part from the url.

 ## Project initialization

-### GIT

-There are some functions to create new git repositories, synchronized with a remote server.
-The prompt is modified to show the state of a git repository, if we are in a folder that contains one.

 ### JAVA